cwebbtw/azure-concourseci/README.md

   * Terraform (written against v0.11.13)
   * Azure CLI (written against 2.0.60)

+If Azure or concourse are new to you, head over to the links provided and read into what this codebase will be doing as the resources provisioned are not all free and concourse is not configured via a user interface.

 ## Concourse CI on Azure

 This codebase will create the infrastructure needed for running [Concourse CI](https://concourse-ci.org/) and